 Miniature goats don’t do well as solo pets.
 These little ones are highly dependent on other goat friends.
 If you plan to buy one, always make sure you opt for at least a pair.
 They love running around, playing with, and learning from one another—even if it means double trouble.
 Unfortunately, solely human friends just won’t cut the mustard.

 If you can’t have another goat to keep your company, you should probably choose another pet.
-Loneliness and depression can be real problems for these creatures, leading to more significant health issues.
+The lack of a herd is a real problem for these creatures, leading to more significant health issues.

 5. Miniature Goats Are Easy to Handle

 Due to their size and peaceful nature, miniature goats are much easier to handle than some other goat breeds.
-The maximum weight for any miniature goat is under 75 pounds.
-While this is still a lot of weight if they decide to resist, they are much more manageable than some other picks.
+The maximum weight for any miniature goat is under 80 pounds (36 kg).

 Don’t get us wrong, you won’t be able to carry these goats around like babies—although that would be very cute.
 However, their small stature makes it easy to keep things under control.